Tony Iommi: Religion

 Iommi said in 2016 that he believed in God and was a Catholic, but that he had not attended church services since childhood.
 In January 2017, a choral work by Iommi entitled "How Good It Is" – with lyrics inspired by Psalm 133 – received its debut performance at Birmingham Cathedral.
 Catherine Ogle, the Dean of Birmingham, said, "This is a most wonderful gift Tony offered to the cathedral."
-Despite this, Iommi clarified to NBC News that "How Good It Is" wasn’t anything to do with religion: "I don’t follow any religious path… religiously", he stated.
+Despite this, Iommi clarified to NBC News that "How Good It Is" wasn't anything to do with religion: "I don't follow any religious path... religiously", he stated.

-In his autobiography, Tony writes that his parents were Catholics but weren't regular churchgoers.
-He continues, 'I hardly go to church either.
+In his autobiography, Iommi writes that his parents were Catholics but were not regular churchgoers.
+He continues, "I hardly go to church either.
 I wouldn't know what to do there.
-I actually do believe in a God, but I don't feel that I have to press the point.'
+I actually do believe in a God, but I don't feel that I have to press the point."

 Legacy and influence

-Tony Iommi is widely considered to be one of the greatest rock guitarists of all time.
+Iommi is widely regarded as one of the greatest rock guitarists of all time.
 In 2005, Metal Hammer magazine ranked him number 1 on the poll of the "Riff Lords", praising his "highly distinctive style of fretsmanship that's economical yet crushingly effective".
 In 2007, Classic Rock magazine ranked him number 6 on their list of the "100 Wildest Guitar Heroes".
 In 2011, Rolling Stone magazine ranked him number 25 in their list of the "100 Greatest Guitarists of All Time".
 Joel McIver ranked him the 6th greatest metal guitarist of all time.
 In 2012, readers of Guitar World ranked Iommi the seventh-greatest rock guitarist of all time.
 Editors of the same magazine ranked him the greatest heavy metal guitarist of all time.

-Iommi has won a number of awards.
-These include Q Awards (Gibson Les Paul Award, 2015), Kerrang!
-Awards (Icon, 2018), as well as three Grammy Awards won as a member of Black Sabbath.

-Ian Anderson of Jethro Tull has said: "Tony managed to turn his physical impairment around into something that makes him one of the guitar legends – if not for his dexterity of playing but at least for the fact that his contribution to rock music is a unique one".
-Gene Simmons of Kiss regards him as "the man who came up with the riffs that launched an army of guitar players"; Ozzy Osbourne calls him "the master of the metal riff" and Ronnie James Dio called him "the ultimate riff master".
+Ian Anderson of Jethro Tull said: "Tony managed to turn his physical impairment around into something that makes him one of the guitar legends – if not for his dexterity of playing but at least for the fact that his contribution to rock music is a unique one".
+Gene Simmons of Kiss regarded him as "the man who came up with the riffs that launched an army of guitar players"; Ozzy Osbourne called him "the master of the metal riff" and Ronnie James Dio called him "the ultimate riff master".